 Kimberly was raised in Oregon and grew up reading missionary biographies that challenged her to serve in missions.
 When she graduated high school, she participated in a year-long discipleship program in Mexico where she learned for the first time about unreached people groups.
 She was shocked to discover these millions of unreached still existed 2,000 years after Christ had died on the cross and felt the burden to go.
 She and Jeremy met at the Ethnos360 Bible Institute in Michigan where they began their training.

-They plan to move to Senegal, West Africa next year along with their currently 6-month-old daughter Cecilia.
+They moved to Senegal, West Africa in the summer of 2019 with their daughter Cecilia.
 The Lord has taught Jeremy and Kim so much during their years training with Ethnos Canada, and they trust that He will continue teaching them as they walk with Him.